 We believe that every follower of Jesus is called to live on mission.
-We want to assist the leaders within our churches leading out in mission, whether that is through planting or helping plant a church or living on mission within everyday life.
+We want to assist the leaders within our churches leading out in mission, whether that is through planting, helping plant a church or living on mission within everyday life.
 The North American Mission Board has established SendNetwork.com to deliver resources and provide opportunities to help leaders and churches to be equipped and mobilized for the mission of God.
-The equipping provided through Send Network is done through blogs, videos and eBooks.
+The Send Network provides equipping through blogs, videos and eBooks.
 The resources given away are a practical aid written by practitioners and are 100 percent free to download and share.